leifj/draft-johansson-authzen-trust/draft-johansson-authzen-trust.md

 # Security Considerations

-The protocol described in this specification is meant to be used by applications that share a common security domain and it may be perfectly reasonable for deployments of this specification to run unauthenticated on "localhost" or in other situations where security properties for the protocol is provided elsewhere in the stack.
-In general implementations of this specification SHOULD implement [RFC6749] authentication for the purpose of authenticating the client (PDP) to the server (PEP).
+The protocol described in this specification is meant to be used by applications that share a common security domain and it may be perfectly reasonable for deployments of this specification to be deployed without authentication on "localhost" or in situations where security requirements for the protocol is provided elsewhere in the stack.
+In general implementations of this specification MAY implement [RFC6749] authentication for the purpose of authenticating the client (PDP) to the server (PEP) and SHOULD provide a way for the PDP to be authenticated to the client.

 In addition to the above the security considerations for authentication for AuthZen applies in equal measure to this profile.